smaclell/smaclell.github.io/_drafts/immutability-and-releases.md

 to adapt to changing circumstances and nature of the changes.
 Where we try to strike a balance is by automating all routine activities and running them for every release.
-Planning, testing, documentation and coordination are always happen but are adjusted depending on the changes.
+Planning, testing, documentation and coordination are always happen and are adjusted depending on the changes.

 Our current approach to risk mitigation could be improved.
 We are a very developer focused and I know I have trouble testing my own code.
 The